Looking for a relatively affordable property? Let’s hit the town. For many buyers, a townhouse is the sweet spot in real estate.

 Pros

 • Makes the most of space.
-As townhomes share a wall or two with neighbors, and are often in densely populated areas, they make good use of space.
+As townhomes share a wall or two with neighbors, and are often in densely populated areas, they use space efficiently.

 • Affordability.
-Because of their shared walls and space-efficient layout, townhomes are often more affordable than single-family homes in the area.
+Because of their shared walls and space-saving layout, townhomes are often more affordable than single-family homes in the area.

 • Independence, with less maintenance.
 Townhouses usually have less upkeep than single-family homes.
 There might be a small yard, and your own roof, to maintain.

 • Lower property taxes.
-A townhome owner will usually pay less in property taxes than the owner of a standalone home.
+A townhome owner may pay less in property taxes than the owner of a standalone home.

 • HOA perks.
 Some townhomes are part of homeowners associations.
 If amenities like a pool, gym, and maintenance of common areas and possibly your own little yard are a priority, a townhome with an HOA could be a good fit.